OR WAIT null SECS

 MaestroMD is a process in which instruments are shipped to a regulated sterilization facility, where they are sterilized without ever leaving their cases.
 MaestroMD utilizes the same technology that has been used for decades to sterilize medical and dental devices.
 Currently available to schools and music dealers, the service will be available direct to consumers later this fall.

-"As an infectious disease specialist, I have been particularly attuned to what's being done in the area of prevention," asserts Dr. Ted Butler, chief academic officer of Hallmark Health System in
+"As an infectious disease specialist, I have been particularly attuned to what's being done in the area of prevention," asserts Dr. Ted Butler, chief academic officer of Hallmark Health System in Massachusetts.
+"Everything we've studied from a microbiology perspective confirms what we have always intuited.
+Personal items you put in your mouth simply should not be shared.
+There is little doubt that potential for cross contamination among players exists, and the responsible course of action, in knowing this, is clearly prevention," he continued.

 Source: Encore Etc., Inc.